Frank Bourne: Later career

 After Rorke's Drift, Frank Bourne served in British India and Burma, being promoted to Quartermaster-Sergeant in 1884.
 He was commissioned in 1890.
 In 1893 he was appointed adjutant of the School of Musketry at Hythe, Kent, retiring from the army in 1907.
 During World War I, he rejoined and served as adjutant of the School of Musketry in Dublin.
 At the end of the war, he was given the honorary rank of lieutenant colonel and appointed OBE.
-He retired for the 2nd time in 1919, at the age of 64.
+He retired for the second time in 1919, at the age of 64.

+Later life

 During the Second World War Bourne volunteered and served in the Home Guard.
 Bourne lived in retirement at 16 Kings Hall Road, Beckenham, Kent.
-He was the last surviving defender from Rorke's Drift, dying on 9 May 1945 (the day after VE Day), at the age of 90.
+He was the last surviving defender from Rorke's Drift, when he died on 9 May 1945, the day after VE Day, at the age of 90.
 Bourne was buried in Beckenham Cemetery.

+Legacy

-His house in Beckenham has been adorned with a blue plaque.
+Bourne's house in Beckenham has been adorned with a blue plaque.

-Film portrayal

-In the 1964 film Zulu, Bourne was played by Nigel Green.
-Green was 17 years older than the man he portrayed: Bourne was 23 at the time of the battle.
+In the 1964 film Zulu, Bourne is depicted as a middle-aged veteran played by Nigel Green.